Human Resources Management

 - Develop strategies for recruiting the best employees as well as training and development.

-With a Human Resources Certificate, you will be prepared to pursue career paths including: talent acquisition, employee relations, talent management, labor relations, compensation & benefits, human resources management and training.
+With a Human Resources Certificate, you will be prepared to pursue career paths including: talent acquisition, employee relations, talent management, labor relations, compensation and benefits, human resources management and training.

 Admission to the HR Certificate Program is competitive.
 Applicants must have an overall GPA of 3.2 or higher.
 Students from both within and outside the College of Business are welcome to apply.
 Applications are accepted on a rolling basis throughout the academic year.